nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 Cons: Might have to repeat some code fragments.

 Alternative 2: Place all commands (add, view, delete) as functions in 1 command class.
-Pros: Lesser code to be written and hashmap can be shared by the 3 commands in 1 class.
+Pros: Less code to be written and hashmap can be shared by the 3 commands in 1 class.
 Cons: Might be confusing since there is less distinction between each command.

 ### Target user profile